hearhellacopters/mitmproxy-node/README.md

 A Python plugin for `mitmproxy` starts a WebSocket server, and `mitmproxy-node` talks with it over WebSocket messages.
 The two communicate via binary messages to reduce marshaling-related overhead.

-## Your Python plugin is bad and you should feel bad

-I have no idea what I am doing.
-PRs to improve my Python code are appreciated!

 ## Pre-requisites

-* [`mitmproxy` V4](https://mitmproxy.org/) must be installed and runnable from the terminal.
+* [`mitmproxy`](https://mitmproxy.org/) must be installed.
 The install method cannot be a prebuilt binary or homebrew, since those packages are missing the Python websockets module.
 Install via `pip` or from source.
 * Python 3.6, since I use the new async/await syntax in the mitmproxy plugin
 * `npm install` to pull in Node and PIP dependencies.